Ghana Cricket Association

 Ghana Cricket Association is the official governing body of the sport of cricket in Ghana.
-Its current headquarters is in Accra, Ghana.
+Its headquarters is in the national capital Accra.
 Ghana Cricket Association is Ghana's representative at the International Cricket Council and is an associate member and has been a member of that body since 2002.
 It is also a member of the African Cricket Association.